1 North Square, Cambridge, ON

 Yasmeen Nematt Alla is an Egyptian-Canadian artist whose practice approaches immigration and refugee narratives from an interpreter's perspective.
 As someone who lives between cultures, she deciphers the language barriers that are attached to alienation.
 This extends to creating gestures of care and empathy, one that are founded in exploring solitary experiences and discovering points of connection within them.
 She considers how art-making can bridge the gap between what we know and what we hope to understand.
 Entranced by the power of text and its ability to dialogue with the onlooker, she creates sentences that act as portraits for herself and those who share similar circumstances through sculptural, interactive, and performative gestures.

 Tammy Ratcliff was born in Toronto in 1966.
 She studied printmaking at BealArt in London, Ontario and has been printing since her first class in 1990.
 She lives in Guelph with her family and works full time at her practice in her own studio.
-Her work has shown extensively in group and solo shows, most recently SHIFT: Environmentally Responsible Print Practice exhibition at McMaster Museum of Art in Hamilton, RED at Renann Isaccs Contemporary Art, Guelph, Print City: Detroit, Art Toronto with Open Studio, World Washi Summit and Printopolis, Toronto.
+Her work has been shown extensively in group and solo shows, most recently SHIFT: Environmentally Responsible Print Practice exhibition at McMaster Museum of Art in Hamilton, RED at Renann Isaccs Contemporary Art, Guelph, Print City: Detroit, Art Toronto with Open Studio, World Washi Summit and Printopolis, Toronto.
 Tammy has received provincial grants and various awards for her artwork since first exhibiting in 1993 and was awarded third prize in Open Studio's National Printmaking Awards in 2010.
-Her work is included in numerous private, public and corporate collections, Dan Donocan Collection at St. Michael's, Stratford Gallery, Art Gallery of Guelph, Ernst & Young, and Idea Exchange to name a few.
+Her work is included in numerous private, public and corporate collections, Dan Donocan Collection at St. Michael's, Stratford Gallery, Art Gallery of Guelph, Ernst & Young, and Cambridge Art Galleries to name a few.
 Tammy has travelled with her work, notably to residencies at Frans Masereel Centrum in Belgium, Spark Box Studios in Picton, Ontario and Prima Ink in Tromoso, Norway in the summer of 2016.

 Lois Schklar's work has been shown in exhibitions throughout Canada and the United States.
 Her burlap sculptures are in the Bronfman Collection, Claridge Investments, Cambridge Art Galleries and The Key Corporation.

 Schklar has received grants from the Toronto Arts Council, Canada Council and Ontario Arts Council.
 Thirty Years of Dolls (2011) was a retrospective exhibition created with the assistance of a Craft Ontario award and an OAC Exhibition Assistance Grant.
 In 2013, she was awarded an OAC Multi/Integrated Arts Project Grant for Collected Memories, a drawing installation with professional dancer, musician and lighting designer.
 Most recently (2018), Schklar received a Canada Council Explore and Create Grant.
-Currently she has work at the Gladstone (Hard Twist 13 through January 2019) and in the San Jose Museum of Quilts and Textiles from October 19 to January 13, 2019.

 Lois is also an educator, facilitator, keynote speaker and curator.
 In 1997, she curated Dolls: Reclaimed at the Ontario Crafts Council and in 2008 she organized the exhibition, Drawing On at *new* gallery in Toronto.
 Lois received an OAC Visual Artist Project Grant for Research and Development for The Art of Packing (2014).